 Pretty much on any part of Mauna Kea mountain, you can see thousands of twinkling stars littered in the night sky.
 This makes it an ideal stargazing location in Hawaii, as there is little light pollution due to this being an island in the middle of the Pacific Ocean.

 Honolulu is a busy place with lots of restaurants, retail, hotels, and nightlife.
 This is the most visited of the eight islands and features some of the most well-known beaches.

 It is home to Waikiki Beach, backdropped by the popular Diamond Head Crater, Hanauma Bay, the Dole Plantation, historical sites such as Pearl Habor, and Honolulu itself.

-On Oahu’s North Shore, a lot is going on with the surfing, swimming and sand and rainforest-covered craters in the interior.
+On Oahu’s North Shore, a lot is happening with the surfing, swimming, sand, and rainforest-covered craters in the interior.

 The Ka’au Crater hike is the best in Oahu.
 If you fancy a day hike with waterfalls on your path, this is the perfect hike for you.
 The Ka’au hike brings you to three waterfalls, one of which you can climb around.